-2. Set the stage for success.
+- Set the Stage for Success

 When Negotiation Isn’t Worth Your Time

-1. When time is money.We sometimes become so fixated on “getting a great deal” or “winning” that we overlook the value of the time we’re devoting to that goal.
-Prioritize your negotiations so that you have enough time and other resources for more important negotiations and activities that you value.
+- When time is money.We sometimes become so fixated on getting a great deal that we overlook the value of the time we’re devoting to that goal.
+Save enough time for more important negotiations and activities that you value.

-2. When you have no good alternatives.If you have a weak BATNA—a lack of alternatives—it may make sense to accept the deal being offered rather than risking it by trying to haggle.
-Then, after you have the deal in hand, you might ask for better terms by appealing to your counterpart’s sense of fairness or altruism.
+2. When you have no good alternatives.If no BATNA strategy can be found due to weak alternatives, consider accepting the deal being offered rather than risking it by trying to haggle.
+After you have the deal in hand, you might ask for better terms by appealing to your counterpart’s sense of fairness.